DeSingel: History

 In 1987 the building was expanded once again.
 Architect Stynen added extra space for the music conservatory and a small public foyer for deSingel.
 Young architect Stéphane Beel designed the doors that separate the corridors and halls from the entrance hall, which allows for ticket control.
 Within those doors he echoed the ‘potato’ shape of the oval windows that typify the designs of Stynen.
 In 1990 Beel curated a retrospective exhibition of Léon Stynen's design, underlining his affection for the deSingel-building.

 In 1995, Beel was commissioned to draw up a master plan to reorganize and expand deSingel and the music conservatory.
 Phase one of the master plan was realized in 2000.
 The stage in the Red Hall was enlarged, artists' lounges were added and the artists' foyer was extended and windows were added to let the daylight in.
 In 2002 Minister for Culture Bert Anciaux commissioned Beel to realize the second phase of the project and to also incorporate parts of the graduate school of Antwerp, which is now called Artesis.
 The project was started in 2007 and completed in 2010.

 In 2005 deSingel was recognized as one of the seven official art institutions of the Flemish Community.

 The technological part of the theatre tower was renovated in 2017, which included a new rigging system. deSingel now has two large, well-equipped stages.
-The Blue Hall can accommodate 940 music lovers, while the Red Hall has a capacity of 803 seats.
+The Blue Hall can accommodate 940 melomaniacs, while the Red Hall has a capacity of 803 seats.
 This second hall was thoroughly renovated in 2019.
 The new wing also includes the Theater Studio, with 288 seats, and the Music Studio, with 150 seats, where smaller-scale performances take place.
 There is also an exhibition space which measures 400m² and a restaurant on the premises.

 In September 2020 Hendrik Storme became the new general and artistic director of deSingel.
 He succeeded Jerry Aerts, who retired after 19 years as general and artistic director.